mesonbuild/meson/readme.txt

-Meson is project to create the best possible next-generation build system.
+Meson® is project to create the best possible next-generation build system.